 4. Track Your Macronutrients During Bulking Season

 While it might be tempting to severely restrict your fat intake so that you don’t gain body fat, it doesn’t quite work like that.
-Your body needs a healthy supply of dietary fat to support and protect your vital organs.
-Without enough fat, your mind and body will simply shut down!
+Your body needs a healthy supply of dietary fat to support your vital organs and several other bodily processes.
+In fact, without enough fat, your mind and body would simply shut down.

 5. Limit the Junk Food/Focus on Clean Bulking

-The objective is to minimize empty calories and focus on consuming calories that directly align with our goal to pack on lean muscle mass.
-Here are some good food sources for bulking the healthy way:
+The objective is to minimize empty calories and focus on consuming foods that directly align with the goal of packing on lean muscle mass.
+Here are some good food sources to include in your diet during a bulk:

 6. Take the Right Supplements